Zhangyc0/zhangyc0.github.io/_pages/about.md

 I have a broad interest in Hardware Security and Side-Channel Attack(SCA).
 Specifically， i am passionate about Masking schema against SCA and SCA with machine learning，Special Channel SCA.

-If you have anything you want to ask me or talk about, please <a href="mailto:zhangyunce@zju.edu.cn">email me</a> directly.
+If you have anything you want to ask me or talk about, please <a href="mailto:yunce.zhang.sec@gmail.com">email me</a> directly.
 Writing a personal homepage is a bit boring. :)

 # 🔥 News
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
-- *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2024.10*: &nbsp;🎉🎉 my paper have accept by chinese cryptography transaction.

 # 📝 Publications